etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_change_an_existing_Window.md

-For testing the changed layout, switch away from the _System Administrator_ role to i.e. the _F &B International Group Admin _ role and open the _Physical Inventory_ window again.
+For testing the changed layout, switch away from the _System Administrator_ role to e.g. the _F &B International Group Admin _ role and open the _Physical Inventory_ window again.
 As the instance contains our module marked as _InDevelopment_ the window layout is reloaded each time the window is opened, so we can see the changed layout immediate as seen below: